shailee-m/keystone/fields/types/date/Readme.md

 ```

 ## Options
-* `inputFormat` `String`

-How the field interpret string input.
-See moment documentation for more information on available options.

-Defaults to 'YYYY-MM-DD'

 * `format` `String`

-The default format pattern data will be returned in from the database.
+The default format pattern to use, defaults to Do MMM YYYY

-Defaults to 'Do MMM YYYY'
+* `yearRange` `Array` `minYear, maxYear`

+The default range of years to be displayed.

 See the [momentjs format docs](http://momentjs.com/docs/#/displaying/format/) for information on the supported formats and options.